-Frequently Asked Dentistry Questions
+Frequently Asked Dental Questions Powell

 Patient education is a big part of what we provide here at Powell Dental Group.
 In our experience, the more a patient knows, the better dental health they usually have!
-If you ever have any questions about your dental care or treatment options, feel free to give us a call any time.
+If you ever have any questions about your dental care or treatment options, feel free to give us a call anytime.
 Before that, however, we recommend looking over the answers to some of the most common questions we’ve compiled below.

 How often should I go to the dentist?